 The United States is committed to sustained engagement across Asia as a strategic priority, including working closely with multilateral institutions such as ASEAN.
-The objective of the Fulbright U.S.–ASEAN Visiting Scholar Initiative, which was started in 2012, is to deepen people-to-people engagement and strengthen our ties with the ten member nations of ASEAN, while specifically emphasizing the importance of ASEAN.
+The objective of the Fulbright U.S.–ASEAN Visiting Scholar Initiative is to deepen people-to-people engagement and strengthen our ties with the ten member nations of ASEAN, while specifically emphasizing the importance of ASEAN.
 Since the program began in 2012, more than 100 scholars from all 10 ASEAN Member States have been awarded scholarships to pursue studies focused on a wide range of subjects including public health / pandemic response, jurisdictional issues in South China Sea, engagement across the Indo-Pacific region, ASEAN economic integration, human trafficking, and food safety.
-During the past several years, we have included U.S. Fulbright scholars who are selected for Fulbright awards to travel to two, three, or four ASEAN countries for research projects relevant to U.S.-ASEAN priorities.

-The Initiative is open to university faculty, foreign ministry and other government officials, and professional staff from the private sector, think tanks and other NGOs in ASEAN Member States.
-The awardee will travel to the U.S. for 3-4 months in the first half of 2024 for scholarly and professional research on issues that are relevant to ASEAN, and central to the U.S.-ASEAN relationship.
+The initiative is open to university faculty, foreign ministry and other government officials, and professional staff from the private sector, think tanks, and other NGOs in ASEAN Member States.
+The awardee will travel to the U.S. for 3-4 months in the first half of 2025 for scholarly and professional research on issues that are relevant to ASEAN, and central to the U.S.-ASEAN relationship.
 Projects should be regional in scope and/or have clear implications for the entire ASEAN region.

 While it is expected that the majority of time will be spent on research, the awardee is also encouraged to expand and develop their network of professional contacts so that professional relationships established during their time in the United States can be sustained after the formal grant period has ended.
 In addition, the awardee will be expected to seek opportunities to provide an ASEAN perspective during their time in the United States through guest lectures, seminars, or participation in academic or professional conferences.